 - Visit Nim Li Punit – Nim Li Punit is one of the smaller Mayan sites but is well known for the large amount of stelae found there.
 The site also consists of pyramids, tombs and plazas but the intricate carvings on the stelae steal the show, they’re the tallest in Belize.
 Trips to Nim Li Punit are usually combined with a visit to Lubaantun.

 - Visit Lubaantun – Lubaantun, translated as “place of fallen rocks,” is the largest Mayan site in Southern Belize.
 Strangely, the structures have a rounded shape and unlike Nim Li Punit, there are no stelae at the site, however, there are ball courts, temples, pyramids and tombs.
 Historically, Lubaantun was famed for its ceramic artifacts, many of which are displayed in the small on-site museum.

 - Explore Placencia Lagoon -This is the perfect place to catch a glimpse of manatees, saltwater crocodiles and numerous species of birds.
 The mangrove forests are ideal for exploring via canoe or kayak.

 - Whale Watching – The months of May and June are prime time for spotting the gentle whale sharks that swim down here.
 It’s one of the most amazing experiences ever.

-- Hiking – The Coxcomb basin is a subtropical rainforest located between the Maya mountains.
-There are many guides available to lead you through the vast land of orchids, tree ferns, air plants, vines, trees, and more—for beginners to experts.
+- Hike – The Coxcomb basin is a subtropical rainforest located between the Maya mountains.
+There are many guides available to lead you through the vast land of orchids, tree ferns, air plants, vines, trees, and more.

 - Bike it – Placencia itself is small enough to explore on foot but many hotels offer guests free bike rentals.